will093/will093.github.io/_posts/2019-08-25-assessing-npm-packages.md

 For **known** security issues, [npm audit](https://docs.npmjs.com/cli/audit) can help by letting you know of any security issues with a package or its dependencies - allowing you to either update the package or make the decision not to use it.

-An audit is done when you install an npm package via `npm install <package-name>`, and can also be run against a package manually by running `npm audit` in the root folder of the package.
+For npm 6 and above, an audit is done when you install an npm package via `npm install <package-name>`, and can also be run against a package manually by running `npm audit` in the root folder of the package.

 # 3) What kind of licensing does the package have?